LoginRadius/engineering-portal/content/blog/a-journey-from-node-to-golang/index.md

 author: "Narendra Pareek"
 coverImage: "node-go.png"
 tags: ["Node", "NodeJs", "Golang", "Hapi", "Restify", "Fastify", "Express"]
-description: "If your existing technology is not fullfilly all your needs and you are thinking about to switch to the new one.
-Also if your are concerned about the performacne.
-Here is the blog that can help you in this direction"
+description: "If your existing technology is not fulfilling all your needs and you are thinking about switching to the new one.
+Also, if you are concerned about the performance.
+Here is the blog that can help you in this direction."
 ---